eync/superbro/README.md

 Minimalistic Boilerplate
 Made in mind of mobile-first orientation.

 It's quick and easy to start new projects with Superbro, since it offers many goods of HTML5 and CSS3 out of box.
-It's small library and supports all new browsers.
+It's small library and supports all new browser versions.

 Visit [Superbro.DEV](https://superbro.dev) for better documentation.